phpbb/documentation/development/development/git.rst

 Pulling in upstream changes
 +++++++++++++++++++++++++++
 You will need to merge in changes made to the upstream repository for them to appear in your fork, the steps to do this follow.
-I'm assuming you are performing this on the **master** branch, but it could be a bug fix branch or a develop release branch, so ensure you are on the correct branch using ``git branch`` and change with ``git checkout`` if required.
+We're assuming you are performing this on the **master** branch, but it could be a bug fix branch or a develop release branch, so ensure you are on the correct branch using ``git branch`` and change with ``git checkout`` if required.